 The quality of Lake Morey’s water has always been of prime importance to residents and visitors alike.
 The lake community benefits from having a certified limnologist and several property owners who are active with the Federation of Vermont Lakes and Ponds.
 This group works with the VT Agency of Natural Resources and its Department of Environmental Conservation on all matters related to water quality.

 For several decades the most serious threat to water quality has been the introduction and spread of Eurasian milfoil.
 The Lake Morey Foundation has contributed significant funds to the Town of Fairlee’s program for the treatment of existing milfoil beds and to mitigate future infestations in the lake.
+Recently, remediation of a widespread cyanobacteria bloom has become a critical focus.

 With water quality as a priority, the Foundation is also collaborating with other local organizations to educate lake users about the threat of additional aquatic invasive species that are of concern in other VT lakes and ponds.
 By helping to fund Lake Morey’s Greeter Program, the Lake Morey Foundation is taking steps to expand upon longstanding interests in safeguarding the lake and promote the active monitoring of threats to its water.